leanovate/akka-typed-raft/README.md

 Requires [sbt](http://www.scala-sbt.org/)

-To start an interactive server use and open [localhost:8080](http://localhost:8080)
+To start an interactive server use the following line and open [localhost:8080](http://localhost:8080)

 ```bash
 sbt ~reStart